-- Adopt an Urgency Ordinance, entitled "An Urgency Ordinance of the City Council of the City of Rialto, California Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-of-Way" (Attachment 2); - Introduce for first reading an Ordinance, entitled "An Ordinance of the City Council of the City of Rialto, California Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-of-Way" (Attachment 3); and

-• Adopt a Resolution Approving a City Council Policy for Small Wireless Facilities In the Public Right-Of-Way And Corresponding Design Standards" (Attachment 4).
+- Adopt an Urgency Ordinance, entitled "An Urgency Ordinance of the City Council of the City of Rialto, California Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-of-Way" (Attachment 1); - Set A Public Hearing For May 14, 2019 to Introduce for First Reading an Ordinance, Entitled "An Ordinance of the City Council of the City of Rialto, California, Adding Chapter 11.20 of the Rialto Municipal Code Relating to Wireless Telecommunications Facilities within the Right-Of-Way (Attachment 2). - Adopt a Resolution (Attachment 3) Approving a City Council Policy for Small Wireless Facilities in the Public Right-Of-Way and Corresponding Design Standards".